adithnaveen/ibm-kafka-may-2023/README.md

     - https://codepen.io/Krinkle/pen/BwEKgW?editors=1010
     - https://esjewett.github.io/wm-eventsource-demo/
 3. pull data from external source like DB and send it to kafka (selenium)
+    - 3.1 setup database
+        - create a table and put some values
+        - we shall use H2
+        - java -jar h2.jar

+        ```
+            create table myuser(
+                userid int primary key,
+                username varchar(25) not null,
+                useremail varchar(50),
+                salary int
+            );

+            insert into myuser values(1, 'Arun', 'arun@arun.com', 1234);
+            insert into myuser values(2, 'Deepa', 'deepa@deepa.com', 2233);
+            insert into myuser values(3, 'Shubhi', 'shubhi@shubhi.com', 3322);

+        ```
+    3.2 pull the data from java application with JDBC 3.3 with the data invoked, send it to selenium
+    3.4 integrate with kafka

 4. testing spring boot application with kafka

+## Sink and source
+> Connectors come in two flavors, source connectors and sink connectors.
+The connector that takes data from a Producer and feeds them into a topic is called source connector.
+The connector that takes data from a Topic and delivers them to a Consumer is called Sink Connector.